-Successful completion of Psychology 302 (Statistics) or Math 243 is a pre-requisite for this course.
+Successful completion of Psychology 302 (Statistics) is a pre-requisite for this course.
 I am assuming you have a working knowledge of basic statistics.
 We will review important statistical concepts as they apply to conducting, analyzing, interpreting, and reporting research results, but this should not be 'new' material for you.

-Textbooks
+Required Textbooks